www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

               ` -> Works with spring-boot jar.
     * [x] Create custom Maven plugin in order to create a list of all resources and to store this file inside the jars.
          FileSystemViaClassResourcesImpl can read this file in order to list all resources.
          A custom Maven plugin is ok, because building a project based on the Splitcells Network already needs custom parents and boms.
-CURRENT
     * [x] Consider using resource list file inside FileSystemViaClassResources.
 * [x] Speed up resource loading in RCP application.
     * [x] Provide read method that optionally returns byte content of file in order to not do file check and read separately.